GlebMikloshevich/nuxt-validation-test/pages/README.md

-Here you can find three ways of validation
+Here you can find three ways of form validation